openstack/ironic/doc/source/dev/architecture.rst

         def task2(self, manager, context):
             pass  # do something

+        @base.driver_periodic_task(parallel=False)
+        def blocking_task(self, manager, context):
+            pass  # do something fast, this blocks other tasks from starting!

 Here ``spacing`` argument is a period for a given periodic task.

+The ``parallel`` argument may be passed to driver_periodic_task_ and defaults to True.
+If False, this task will be run in the periodic task loop, rather than a separate greenthread.
+This should be used with caution, as it will cause all other periodic tasks to be blocked from starting while the non-parallel task is running.
+Long running tasks, especially any tasks that make a remote call (to a BMC, HTTP, etc.) **must** be parallelized.

 .. note::
     By default periodic task names are derived from method names,